venice1200/MiSTer_tty2oled/README.md

 The used font for the Text can be changed.
 See the [list of fonts](https://github.com/olikraus/u8g2/wiki/fntlistall) for all in the Library included fonts.
-**Hint** The Text or Picture on the Display is only updated if the received Corename has changed.
+**Info:** The Text or Picture on the Display is only updated if the received Corename has changed.

 The following Corenames are (currently) identified and an dedicated or generic Picture is shown.
 **Arcade:** llander, mooncrgx ,mpatrol